logaretm/vee-validate/docs/examples/debounce.md

 # Debounced (Delayed) Validation

-You can specify a delay to debounce the input event, a case scenario that you may want to wait for the user to stop typing then validate the field to limit the validation firing frequencey.
+You can specify a delay to debounce the input event, a case scenario that you may want to wait for the user to stop typing then validate the field to limit the validation firing frequency.

 This can be achieved by adding a `data-vv-delay` attribute on the field being validated, and assign it the number of milliseconds you want to wait for.